 We believe our integrated ESG approach helps us identify a more comprehensive set of risks than are traditionally considered in municipal analysis.
 The proliferation of ESG-related data increasingly makes this possible for a large swath of issuers.
 For example, a general obligation (GO) bond issued by a city or county can now be evaluated on nontraditional factors like crime rate, progress on sustainability planning or economic diversity.
 Poor performance in one or more of these areas could negatively impact the long-term financial profile of the local government.

 Breckinridge’s proprietary municipal research process integrates material ESG factors into each credit review.
 Factors vary by sector and serve as the building blocks for the sector-specific frameworks we use to evaluate ESG risks.
-Our nine sector frameworks include those for school districts (see Grading Inclusiveness in Public School Districts), states, cities, counties and hospitals.
+Our nine sector frameworks include those for school districts, states, cities, counties and hospitals.

 2. A Systematic, Transparent Approach